obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 - To allow multiple values, use a boolean combination, for example: `( status.type is TODO ) OR ( status.type is IN_PROGRESS )`.

 {: .released }
-`status.type` text searching was introduced in Tasks X.Y.Z.
+`status.type` text searching was introduced in Tasks 1.23.0.

 For more information, including adding your own customised statuses, see [Statuses]({{ site.baseurl }}{% link getting-started/statuses.md %}).